Fun Food for Young Kids

 - 1/4 cup semi-sweet chocolate chips, optional

-- 16 ounces (2 cups) nondairy (coconut or soy) vanilla yogurt, or as needed
+- 16 ounces (2 cups) nondairy vanilla yogurt (such as coconut), or as needed

 Place all the ingredients except the yogurt into separate, small bowls.
 Divide the yogurt among 4 to 6 individual serving bowls.